engold/hw03-environment-setpiece/README.md

 - Three different uses of noise:
   - FBM for the coloring of the cloudy sky, coloring of the grass, bucket woood texture, and the coloring of the apples.
-  - Noise used in the shape of the picnic blanket to make the edges not completely straight and to make the blanket look flat
+  - Noise used in the shape of the picnic blanket to make the edges not completely straight and to make the blanket look not completely flat.
   - Noise used in the calculation of one of the firefly's animated motion.

 - Remapping of a value [0, 1] to a set of colors: